NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 **Show ending point** - If checked the output point layer will include an entry for the ending point if an **Output point layer** has been specified.

+**Break lines at -180, 180 boundary for better rendering** - Depending on the QGIS projection when lines cross the international date line, strange behavior may occur.
+Checking this box breaks the line at the -180, 180 boundary in a way that it displays properly.

 This function can also be accessed from the **Processing Toolbox**.

 <div style="text-align:center"><img src="doc/processing.jpg" alt="Processing Toolbox"></div>